mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 # Tutorial 4: Sensitivity Analysis (SA) Support

 This tutorial walks through the sensitivity analysis (SA) functionality of Mimi, including core routines and examples.
-We will start with looking at using the SA routines with the multi-region Mimi model built in the second half of Tutorial 3, and also available in the Mimi repository at `examples/tutorial/02-multi-region-model`.
+We will start with looking at using the SA routines with the multi-region Mimi model built in the second half of Tutorial 3, which is also available in the Mimi repository at `examples/tutorial/02-multi-region-model`.
 Then we will show some more advanced features using a real Integrated Assessment model, [MimiDICE2010](https://github.com/anthofflab/MimiDICE2010.jl).

 Working through the following tutorial will require: